 Excel in Technical Writing & Improve the Manuscript

-Trinka is an IA-tool that checks not only your spelling and grammar, but also your scientific tone and style.
+Trinka is an AI-tool that checks not only your spelling and grammar, but also your scientific tone and style.
 It even takes style guide preferences into account.
 Trinka bases its suggestions on the best written papers in every subject and this enables it to find difficult errors unique to academic writing.

 Review Massive Collections of Research Papers & Patents